 Garden and Woodland Volunteers

 Volunteers work primarily from March to November.
 However, depending upon the garden area and the weather, work may continue year round.
 Work days are Tuesday and Thursday mornings.
 Volunteers work either or both days.
-There is a volunteer orientation in late March when most volunteers join, but they may start at any time during the year.
+There is a volunteer orientation in spring when most volunteers join, but they may start at any time during the year.
 The grounds consist of a number of different areas, each of which is maintained by a group of volunteers.
 New volunteers usually do a rotation, working in each of the areas before choosing one in which to work regularly.
 All the major tools are supplied but most people bring their own small hand tools.
 Expert gardening experience is not required.
 We are happy to welcome anyone who would like to work with us.